ESP8266, a popular WiFi chip with many undocumented "features". Here's one nasty one, which can cost you the WiFi module.

-This article has a follow-up with more detailed current measurements: Determining the ESP8266 power consumption and in Wireless Terminal with ESP8266 you will find a solution with a voltage watchdog I used in the end.
+This article is a part of an "esp series" - see also Determining the ESP8266 power consumption for more rigorous current draw measurements, and Wireless Terminal with ESP8266 for a solution with a voltage watchdog I ended up using.

 The ESP is a power hungry chip, normally using about 70 mA with frequent short current spikes (1 us at about 400 mA).
 Those can, to a certain extent, be suppressed by small ceramic capacitors.
 You'll still be getting some Vdd ripple, but that could be fixed with a choke (optional) followed by a larger capacitor.
 Basic stuff.

 However, the gotcha is at startup, where the ESP generates a burst of current spikes (40 ms of 200 to 400 mA).
 You won't fix that with a blocking capacitor.

 Here's a picture of the supply voltage on ESP-01, so you can get some idea about the current demands.
 The large voltage drops are due to the resistance of power supply cables, breadboard contacts etc. Here it effectively serves as a poor man's current probe.

 Left: Startup and normal operation, Right: Detail of the startup dip

 What is the glitch, you ask?
 It appears that if the voltage drops below a certain threshold on startup, especially if the voltage ramps up slowly (eg. if you used too large capacitors that don't have time to charge fully) the ESP may enter a fault state with excessive current draw and a thermal runaway.
 Note that the issue also tends to occur in battery powered solutions, possibly due to the wifi core crashing, watchdog biting and triggering a reset.